kai-tub/latex-beamer-pure-minimalistic/README.md

 - Provides an environment for vertical-spaced items
 - Easy option to either use light- or dark-mode
 - Is designed to be purely minimalistic without any distractions
-- Easily use own logos (partly functional)
+- Easily use own logos

 # Demo
 A sample document can be seen in the